 Professor Emerita of Social Work, Howard University

-Dr. Pearson has given generously of her time and money to the School–creating both the Dorothy Pearson Lecture in Equity and Social Justcie as well as the Dorothy Pearson Graduatie Fellowship.
+Dr. Pearson has given generously of her time and money to the School–creating both the Dorothy Pearson Lecture in Equity and Social Justice as well as the Dorothy Pearson Graduate Fellowship.
 Dr. Pearson has also provided guidance informed by her years of experience as an inaugural member of our Board of Visitors.
-She is now our first, emeritus board member.
+She is now our first emeritus board member.

 Sheldon D Rose Collegiate Professor of Social Work, and Research Professor, Center for Human Growth and Development, University of Michigan

 Dr. Tolman has distinguished himself through his scholarship, service, teaching, and mentoring.
 He has been a member of the faculty at the University of Michigan School of Social Work for more than 20 years and is nationally and internationally recognized for his work.
 His research on violence prevention, including efforts to engage men as allies to prevent violence against women, has been path-breaking.
 He is the creator of the Psychological Maltreatment of Women Inventory, a scale for use in research on abuse that has been translated into many languages and is widely used in research around the world.
 His many peer-reviewed journal articles have been published in a wide range of journals (including social work, medical, psychology and policy journals), and are widely cited.